No-bake peanut butter oatmeal cookies are a quick and easy dessert. You can make two dozen delicious treats in 20 minutes with only five ingredients.

 For the peanut butter, I use Jiff creamy peanut butter.
 But you could certainly use crunchy peanut butter or natural peanut butter.

 You can use unsalted butter if that’s all you have.
 But the salted butter compliments the sugar in this recipe really well.

-Here are the kitchen supplies and equipment you need to make this recipe a success.
+Here are the kitchen supplies and equipment you need to make this recipe successful.
 I love that it’s a very short list, and no mixing bowl is needed.

 - Non-stick saucepan